 In addition, the Company conducts quarterly briefings with analysts based on the business and financial updates which are posted on SGXNet.
 At such briefings, Management openly communicates the Group's financial and operational performances, business growth strategies as well as general business updates.
-The Company does not practice selective disclosure of information.

 The Company does not have a formal dividend policy but the Board strives to provide sustainable dividend payouts.
-For the financial year ended 31 December 2023, the Board has proposed a final dividend of 1.5 Singapore cents per share, which brings the full-year ordinary dividend to 2.75 Singapore cents per share.
+For the financial year ended 31 December 2024, the Board has proposed a final dividend of 1.15 Singapore cents per share, which brings the full-year ordinary dividend to 2.40 Singapore cents per share.